2026 Alloy Wheels Buyers Guide

 Finish and Durability

-Consider the finish type based on your climate and maintenance preferences.
-Painted wheels are affordable but chip easily, while powder-coated or machined finishes offer better durability and corrosion resistance.
+Consider the wheel finish for both appearance and longevity - painted wheels are affordable but chip easily, while powder-coated or machined finishes offer better durability.
+Some finishes require more maintenance to prevent corrosion and wear.

 Things to Avoid